artemshchirov/ultracube/README.md

 # Rubik's Cube Shop

-Welcome to `rubiks-cube-shop`, a fully functional online store built with Vue 3, showcasing the best practices in developing e-commerce platforms.
+Welcome to `ultracube`, a fully functional online store built with Vue 3, showcasing the best practices in developing e-commerce platforms.
 This project leverages the latest web technologies to provide a seamless shopping experience, from browsing products to checking out.

 ## 🚀 Features